WarnerMedia/artemis/backend/README.md

 ## 🛠 Maintenance Mode

-Maintenance mode is used when Artemis needs to be made inaccessible to users in order to perform distruptive maintenance tasks.
+Maintenance mode is used when Artemis needs to be made inaccessible to users in order to perform disruptive maintenance tasks.
 An example of such a task is a long-running DB migration that will lock tables.
 In addition to taking the system offline for users, maintenance mode also disables several backend processes that access the database.

 Maintenance mode is controlled via Terraform.
-The control values are stored in variables so that it can be toggled via the CLI without having to modify the Terraform iteself.
+The control values are stored in variables so that it can be toggled via the CLI without having to modify the Terraform itself.
 For this reason, care should be taken to coordinate with the rest of the Artemis team so that other, unrelated Terraform changes are not applied that accidentally disable maintenance mode.

 The variables are: